sahmed0/spotify-playlist-manager/README.md

 -   **Robust Persistence**: All state—including processed tracks, API rate limits, and tag caches—is stored in a local SQLite database (`state.db`) with Write-Ahead Logging (WAL) enabled for performance and data integrity.
 -   **Non-Destructive Operation**: Appends tracks to playlists safely.
 It will never delete or re-order your existing songs, allowing you to manually curate playlists alongside the automation.

+### Command Line Interface for user interaction.
+A GUI is planned for the future.
 <p align="center">
   <img src="assets/cli.png" alt="Command Line Interface" width="600">
 </p>

+### Example of a playlist created by the software.
 <p align="center">
   <img src="assets/example.png" alt="Playlist example" width="600">
 </p>